Central Oregon grocers

 Employee ownership model supports community focus

-Rudy’s Markets Inc. operates the three Central Oregon locations as 100 percent employee-owned specialty grocery stores.
-The ownership structure aligns with the company’s community-focused approach to operations and charitable giving.
+Rudy’s Markets Inc. operates the three Central Oregon locations as 100-percent employee-owned specialty grocery stores.

-Since 1976, Rudy’s Markets has served Central Oregon with a focus on mainstream and hard-to-find food items, kitchenware and specialty products.
+Since 1976, it has served Central Oregon with a focus on mainstream and hard-to-find food items, kitchenware and specialty products.
 The stores support local producers and maintain an expansive selection of high-quality food and beverage items, including more than 600 varieties of craft beer.

 Beneficiary organizations serve thousands monthly